 - have unstable or low blood pressure

-- have diabetes or decreased kidney function and you are taking a medicine called aliskiren to lower your blood pressure
+- have diabetes or decreased kidney function

-- are going to have an anaesthetic
+- are going to have a major operation or a general anaesthetic to put you to sleep

 - have a collagen vascular disease (a group of diseases that affect your connective tissue) such as scleroderma or systemic lupus erythematosus